-The statistics on the Dashboard page considers all the bots - those that you have created and shared bots.
+The statistics on the Dashboard page considers all the bots in your account - those that you have created and shared bots.

-Select My Bots from the options in the blue box on the left of the screen, then click the Create Bot button :
+Select My Bots from the options on the left of the screen, then click the Create Bot button :

-On this page, you can look through existing bots, search them or filter by categories.
+On this page, you can look through template bots, search them or filter by categories.
 Also, you can display featured bots for each category.

 To create a new bot press Blank bot: